The Dangers Of Zebra Crossings

 Such areas denote to the driver, the presence of a zebra crossing.

-What are zebra crossings actually?
-Zebra crossing are intended to assist pedestrians cross busy roads.
 It’s normally painted near schools, super markets and other busy areas.

 Traffic lights, especially near schools, normally have zebra crossings to help “wardens” guide school children cross roads safely.